Volunteer in Malawi

 Whilst Lake Malawi, the Lake of Stars, dominates the country, Malawi is not home to just one single attraction.
 It is a mixture of beautiful landscapes and rich cultures, which combine to make this small country a wonderful place to visit.

-At our projects in Malawi, volunteers and interns are based on a tranquil 450 acre wildlife reserve in the capital, Lilongwe.
+Volunteer in Malawi and live on a tranquil 450 acre wildlife reserve in the capital, Lilongwe.
 The sanctuary is home to almost 200 rescued animals, and the reserve itself is brimming with wildlife.
 In 2018, 126 rescues were performed, 220 animals were under rehabilitation, and 45 animals were released across Malawi.

 The sanctuary was set up in 2007, is accredited by many international organisations, has exceptionally high standards of animal care and has won awards for its conservation work.
 Volunteers are exposed to wildlife “best practice” during their stay.